 We don't even know how many there are; some say 200.000, some 400.000, others even 600.000.
 How many economic migrants, refugees, how many refugees.
-And this is also part of the problem; because a bit of clarity in those who are institutionally responsible for managing the forced migration of these months on the continent would be a must.
+And this is also part of the problem; because some clarity would be required in those who are institutionally responsible for managing the forced migrations of recent months on the continent.

 A problem that Europe, unprepared as ever, a simulacrum of an empty container, is facing without any overall vision, torn apart by the Eastern States (Hungary, Bulgaria, Slovenia, Greece) - but also Austria, Denmark, Sweden - intent on curbing, even physically, the Balkan route, and the traditional ones of the old continent, unable to choose between the terror of their own future and the generalized propensity to welcome, subtly served by a certain political culture and by the world Catholic.

-The first, Third World, has long replaced the masses of the proletarians with those of the desperate in perennial journey, with an eye to a possible enlargement of its own electoral basin.
+The first, third world, has long since replaced the masses of the proletariat with those of the desperate on a perennial journey, with an eye to a possible enlargement of its electoral basin.

 The second, more severely challenged even within it, driven by the need to find areas of dialogue and a common space with a confession destined to become, in the medium term, if not the majority, at least the most influential in a secular continent, it seems to search of a difficult balance between teaching and consent.

-In this situation picture, even the media do not help to shed light, repeatedly bombarding public opinions with pictures of overflowing boats and lifeless children returned to our shores, only to skilfully overlook the preponderance of males in soldier age (16 -40 years) - beyond 75% -, and how some of them can pay up to € 7.000 per trip.
+In this situation, even the media do not help to clarify, repeatedly bombarding public opinions with photos of overcrowded boats and lifeless children returned to our coasts, only to skilfully gloss over the preponderance, in the arriving multitudes, of males in age as a soldier (16 -40 years) - over 75% -, and how some of them can pay up to € 7.000 per trip.

-Reference is also made to demography (aging of the population) to give a positive value to new arrivals, also hinting at the need for someone to pay our pensions, up to the point of supporting - as I said Diamonds on the Republic of 1 February - that "in order not to become extinct, in order not to end up on the margins, we should really close the borders.
+Reference is also made to demographics (aging of the population) to give a positive value to new arrivals, also hinting at the need for someone willing to pay our pensions, to the point of supporting - as in Diamanti on the Republic of February 1st - that "in order not to become extinct, in order not to end up on the margins, we should really close the borders.
 To the north.
 To prevent immigrants (... ..) from going elsewhere.
 And to leave us at home always older.
 More and more alone (...). "

 Legitimate points of view in an open and plural debate of an evolved society like ours.